Smart Timing for Mining: A Deep Learning Framework for Bitcoin Hardware ROI Prediction: Conclusion

 \section{Conclusion}

-This paper presents \model{}, an open source data-driven model\footnote{\url{https://github.com/AMAAI-Lab/MineROI-Net}} for predicting Bitcoin mining hardware ROI outcomes.
-To our knowledge, this is the first machine learning approach that directly addresses the timing of mining hardware investments, formulated as a three-class classification problem (unprofitable, marginal, profitable).
-Evaluated on a dataset covering 20 ASIC miners released between 2015 and 2024, \model{} consistently outperforms LSTM-based and TSLANet baselines.
-Using a 30-day look-back window, it achieves 83.7\% accuracy and 83.1\% macro F1 score.
-The model excels at economically critical decisions, reaching 93.6\% precision for detecting unprofitable periods and 98.5\% precision for profitable ones--importantly, without ever misclassifying a profitable scenario as unprofitable and vice versa.
-Cross-regime validation further confirms that the model generalizes well across diverse market environments, a quality reflected in the final test results.
+This paper presents \model{}, an open source data-driven model\footnote{\url{https://github.com/AMAAI-Lab/MineROI-Net}} for predicting the return on investment (ROI) of Bitcoin mining hardware acquisitions, formulated as a three-class time-series classification problem.
+To our knowledge, this is the first machine learning approach that directly addresses the timing of mining hardware investments, distinguishing between profitable ($\text{ROI} \geq 1$), marginal ($0 < \text{ROI} < 1$), and unprofitable ($\text{ROI} \leq 0$) outcomes over a fixed one-year horizon.

-Our current formulation assumes daily Bitcoin selling when computing revenue, reflecting one standard operational strategy.
-A natural direction for future work is to incorporate alternative selling behaviors (e.g., monthly selling or holding strategies), examine different investment horizons (such as 6- or 18-month ROI), explore ensemble methods that combine multiple temporal windows, and extend the framework to additional cryptocurrency mining ecosystems.
+Evaluated on a dataset covering 20 ASIC miners released between 2015 and 2024, \model{} consistently outperforms all four baselines - Vanilla LSTM, LSTM with blocks, Vanilla Transformer, and TSLANet.
+Under the best-performing 60-day look-back configuration, it achieves 83.2\% accuracy and a macro F1-score of 83.5\%.
+The model excels at economically critical decisions, achieving 97.8\% precision for detecting unprofitable periods and 81.5\% for profitable ones, importantly, without ever misclassifying a profitable scenario as unprofitable or vice versa.
+Notably, the test set includes the S21 machine, which is entirely absent from training, demonstrating that \model{} generalizes across unseen hardware configurations.
+An ablation study confirms that spectral modulation and channel mixing provide complementary benefits, together contributing +0.090 macro F1-score over the vanilla Transformer backbone.
+Sensitivity analysis further shows that performance remains stable under monthly Bitcoin conversion assumptions, with accuracy and macro F1-score decreasing only marginally to 85.4\% and 85.6\% respectively.